minimus/simple-ads-manager/README.md

 Change log
 ==========

+1.7.63
+* Some bugs (Ads Block style, Click Tracker) are resolved.

+1.7.61
+* Some bugs are resolved.

+1.7.60
+* Minor bug is resolved (Ads Places List)

+1.7.58
+* Major bug is resolved (bug of database creating, not database updating)

 1.7.57
 * Data updating bugs of editors are fixed.
 Thanks to **Latibro**.
 * Control of Error Log is added.